schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Musician

-A forester polishs a eagerness at a impassive path.
+A forester polishs an eagerness at an impassive path.

 ## Rebirth